anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter04.md

 <a name="4.3.4"></a>
 ### 4.3.4 Interfaces & APIs
+This defines the test cases around the functionality that are exposed by OpenStack APIs.
+All the defined OpenStack service APIs in RA-1's [chapter 05](../../../ref_arch/openstack/chapters/chapter05.md) will be the scope here.

+Note: It will only target the functionality that are exposed by standard OpenStack APIs.

+#### 4.3.4.1 Identity - Keystone

+It covers the test cases against identity management operations like user management, project management, multi-tenancy etc.

 | Test case # | sub-category | Description | Requirement # |
 |----|------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------|
 | `cert.test.vim.01` | API | Show API endpoint catalog.
 It *must* have endpoint for each Core service. | `req.int.api.01` |

+#### 4.3.4.2 Image - Glance
+It covers the test cases against image management operations.

+#### 4.3.4.3 Block Storage - Cinder
+It covers the test cases against volume management operations.

+#### 4.3.4.4 Object Storage - Swift
+It covers the test cases against object management operations.

+#### 4.3.4.4 Networking - Neutron
+It covers the test cases against networking management operations.

+#### 4.3.4.5 Compute - Nova
+It covers the test cases against compute management operations.

+#### 4.3.4.5 Orchestration - Heat
+It covers the test cases against orchestration operations.

 <a name="4.3.5"></a>
 ### 4.3.5 Tenants